This page provides information about how Canada's democracy works at the federal level.

 - For more information:

-The various voting systems involve different ways of deciding how many seats each party wins.
+Canadians currently elect their members of Parliament under a system called "first past the post."
+However, there are various voting systems used around the world that involve different ways of deciding how many seats each party wins.
 These are the main variables:

 - seat allocation